bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

 An example can be seen in the [bitcoin address] detector.

-**Note**: in case the same entity appears more than once in the passed document, it might be possible to return repeated strings.
-This is not a problem.
-Conversely, if a given string in the document is a PII some of the times but it also appears in a non-PII role in the document, this implementation type will ot be able to differentiate among them, and the package will label *all* ocurrences of the string as PII.
-If this is likely to happen, and the code *can* separate both uses, then it is better to use the class implementation type.
+**Note**: in case the same entity appears more than once in the passed document, it might be possible that the callable returns repeated strings.
+This is not a problem; all of them will be reported.

+Conversely, if a given string in the document is a PII some of the time but it also appears in a non-PII role in the same document, the wrapper that uses the result of a callable implementation type will not be able to differentiate among them, and the package will label *all* ocurrences of the string as PII.
+If this is likely to happen, and there is code that *can* separate both uses, then it is better to use the class implementation type below.

 ## Class implementation